cjdbarlow/Part-One/beta-blockers.md

 # Beta-Blockers

 β-blockers are competitive (often highly selective) antagonists of β-adrenoreceptors.
-They are subclassified into into selective and non-selective agents:
+They are sub-classified into into selective and non-selective agents:
 * Selective (β<sub>1</sub> antagonism) (BEAM)
     * Bisoprolol
     * Esmolol